Kathleen Blanco: Aftermath and recovery

 Blanco in Taipei on an official trade mission to Taiwan in 2006.

-Blanco continued to press President Bush and Congress for additional recovery funds for Louisiana, pointing out the disparity in assistance received by Louisiana compared to neighboring Mississippi.
+Blanco continued to press President Bush and Congress for additional recovery funds for Louisiana, highlighting the disparity in assistance received by Louisiana compared with neighboring Mississippi.

 Early in 2006, Blanco was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 On June 19, 2006, Blanco announced that she would send the National Guard to patrol the streets of New Orleans after five teenagers were killed, in an effort to combat a greatly increased rate of violent crime.

 Also on June 19, 2006, Blanco signed into law a ban on most forms of abortion (unless the life of the mother was in danger or her health would be permanently damaged) once it passed the state legislature.
 Although she felt exclusions for rape or incest would have "been reasonable," she felt she should not veto based on those reasons.
 The bill would only go into effect if the United States Supreme Court reversed Roe v.
 Wade.

 In August 2006, Blanco filed a lawsuit and formally objected to the federal Gulf of Mexico lease sale "to force the federal government to spend part of its oil and gas income from the Outer Continental Shelf to help shore up Louisiana's coastline".

 In December 2006, Blanco called a special session of the Louisiana State Legislature which she intended to use to dispense $2.1 billion worth of tax cuts, teacher raises, road projects and other spending programs.
 Legislators allied with Blanco attempted to lift a spending cap imposed by the Constitution of Louisiana, but Republican lawmakers rejected the governor's spending measure.
 The high-profile defeat further eroded Blanco's political reputation.